Hollywood Stuntz gang assault: Altercation

 Enraged at Lien for running over Mieses, the furious bikers chased Lien for several miles.
 Lien's wife called 911 four times in an eight-minute time span during the drive.
 A few minutes later, the video shows Lien stopping for a red light and a biker is seen running up and opening the driver's side door before Lien accelerates again to escape.
 Several minutes later, the SUV came to a halt behind other vehicles at a red light.
 One of the bikers then dismounted his motorcycle and struck the driver's window of the Range Rover with his helmet, shattering it.
 Lien was then dragged from the vehicle and assaulted.
 Another uploaded video shows Lien lying on the ground with bikers stomping on him and beating him with their helmets.

 The assault continued until a bystander named Sergio Consuegra intervened, stepping in between the bikers and Lien.
 Consuegra testified that he held out his arms and yelled "That's it, guys, let it go!
 Let it go!"
 He said the bikers "froze" at that point and stopped assaulting Lien.
 Consuegra told police that one biker, later alleged by prosecutors to be Robert Sims, also attempted to pull Lien's wife from the vehicle and allegedly said "you're going to get it, too" before other bystanders yelled at him to stop and the biker let her go.

-Ng said he was unable to pull her out because she had her seat belt on.
+Ng said the man was unable to pull her out because she had her seat belt on.
 After the biker retreated, she managed to get the passenger door shut and climbed into the backseat to check on their daughter, who was covered in broken glass, but otherwise unharmed.

 Lien sustained lacerations to his face and sides, requiring stitches at a local hospital.
 Photos of the SUV after the incident show extensive damage.
 The driver side, passenger side, and rear windows are smashed.
 One tire is completely flat, and a second one is missing entirely.